 The black hole information problem (Wikipedia entry) is considered one of the deepest puzzles in theoretical physics.
 It is a "respectable" area of research with connections to string theory, quantum gravity and quantum information theory.
 In contrast, quantum foundations -- for example, the measurement problem (see, e.g., the Wikipedia or Stanford encyclopedia of philosophy entry) -- is considered a fringe activity by many working physicists.
-I've never understood this perspective, unless one claims that quantum foundations are somehow not testable experimentally and therefore more properly in the domain of philosophy.
+I've never understood this view; perhaps the only justification for it is that quantum foundations are somehow not testable experimentally and therefore more properly in the domain of philosophy.
 In our paper we argue that experiments relevant to black hole information are actually harder than those which address foundational questions in quantum mechanics.
 In fact, both types of experiments hinge on the ability to detect or manipulate macroscopic superpositions -- i.e., Schrodinger's Cat states.
 If the measurement problem and wavefunction collapse belong in the realm of philosophy, then so does the black hole information problem.

 As John Bell said, "I am a Quantum Engineer, but on Sundays I have principles"!
 Bell famously hid his interest in quantum foundations for many years, afraid of the opprobrium of his colleagues at CERN and elsewhere.
 The first question he would ask of others who approached him about research on such topics was "Do you have a permanent job?"
 Bell's Theorem has been called "the most profound discovery of science."

 For people interested in this subject, some recommended reading.